 For the actual finish, even after the conditioner, the stain was more opaque than I wanted.
 So after mixing the two Varathane stains, in the colors Kona and Weathered Grey, I added some mineral spirits to dilute.
 I really wanted to see the grain of the wood, but the Grey finish is not very transluscent.
 I applied the stain with a high quality brush and then immediately wiped the board down with an clean, old T-shirt.

 In the end, each of the stained surfaces received three coats of Minwax Helmsman Spar Urethane in Clear Satin.
+The satin finish can be hard to find in hardware stores.
 The unfinished sides received just one coat.

 There has been quite a bit of rain since the table was completed and the finish looks fantastic.

 If you’d like to see more of this patio and porch makeover and take a tour, click on the image below.